Questionnaire: Reflecting on feelings of sadness

 You can browse any of the resources listed above whenever you’d like!
 We’re sharing them to help you understand and respond to how you may be feeling in the moment.

-Only you know if something is becoming a concern in your life.
+You’re the best person to decide if something you’re experiencing is an issue for you.
 Talking to other people who know you well and care for you can also help you think about how you’re doing.

 Sometimes, the words sadness and depression are used interchangeably (e.g. saying “I feel depressed” to describe temporary feelings of sadness, etc.), but sadness and depression are different.
 Although it’s normal to feel sad from time to time, depression is deeper, longer lasting and often impacts all of your experiences.
 We want to let you know that only a psychologist, psychiatrist or doctor can make a diagnosis related to depression.

 Occasionally, some people may feel hopeless, overwhelmed, like they can’t cope with what they’re facing in life and/or be thinking about suicide.

 If you’ve experienced thoughts of suicide, help and hope is available — you’re never alone.
 It’s important to reach out to a safe adult (e.g. a parent/caregiver, doctor, etc.) or a support service (e.g. Kids Help Phone, the local programs listed on Resources Around Me, etc.) to talk about what’s going on for you.
 And if you’re in immediate danger, you can call 911 or contact the emergency services in your area for help.
 Remember, support is available in different ways across Canada.

 Note: This tool is adapted from the PHQ-A.

 Johnson, J. G., Harris, E. S, Spitzer, R. L. & Williams, J. B. (2002).
 Validation of an Instrument for the Assessment of Mental Disorders among Adolescent Primary Care Patients.
 Journal of Adolescent Health, 30(3), 196-204.